xsherryhe/facebook-clone/NOTES.md

 --belongs_to :reactable, polymorphic: true
 -has_many :images, as: :imageable
 --has_many :comments, as: :reactable
--has_many :likes, as: :reactable
+--has_many :likes, as: :reactable

 Like
--belongs_to :user
+--belongs_to :user
--belongs_to :reactable, polymorphic: true
+--belongs_to :reactable, polymorphic: true

 Image
 --url: string